SmartSubmittals/saas/README.md

 -  testPathIgnorePatterns option allows us to not execute automated tests (in other words, ignore) located inside the book/4-begin/api/production-server folder.
 - The ts-jest preset that allows us to use Jest for TypeScript code.

+## App
+- In our APP project, any environmental variable inside the .env file is available anywhere on the server but not on the browser
 ## Further reading
 - principle of least privilege: